 Yoshie Shiratori, aka the Prison Break Magician, was born on July 31, 1907 in Aomori, Japan.
-He is best known for having an escape from prison four times.
-Yoshie Shiratori is Japan’s own Harry Houdini, and not even handcuffs, copper walls, or dislocated shoulder could stop his daring escapes.In this article you will see the whole histroy and some intersting facts about japan greatest hero “yoshie Shiratori”.
+He is best known for escaping from prison four times.
+And not even handcuffs, copper walls, or dislocated shoulder could stop his daring escapes.In this article you will see the whole histroy and some intersting facts about japan greatest hero “yoshie Shiratori”.

 1.BEGINNING OF THE CRIME

 Aomori, Japan, 1936.
 Prisoner Yoshie Shiratori has enough.
 He was forced to admit to a murder he’d not commit.
-Falsely imprisoned at Aomori Prison, defeated and tortured every nighttime by jail guards, and now worse prosecutors had been hunting the death penalty.
-In his mind, it’s time for escape.
+Falsely imprisoned at Aomori Prison, defeated and tortured every nighttime by jail guards, In his mind, it’s time for escape.
 However, Aomori Prison wasn’t the easiest to escape.
-Regardless, Yoshie Shiratori had nothing to lose.
 So at 5:30 am, he made his move.
-He knew there is a 1-5 minute difference in the patrol period, As he had studied the guards’ routine for months.
-And once the area was clear, he pulled a metallic cable that he had smuggled in out of the bathhouse and started to pick the lock.
-This is a metal support ring that was wrapped around the bathing buckets inmates use to clean them.
-His fingers were hard from the wintry cold.
-But soon following a few minutes after picking, he had success, along with his own cell door swung open.
-But he was not out of the forests because there were still more locked doors ahead.
+He knew there is a 1 to 5 minute difference in the patrol period, As he had studied the guard’s routine for months.
+And once the area was clear, he pulled a metallic cable that he had smuggled in out of the bathhouse and started to open the lock.
+This is a metal support ring that was wrapped around the bathing buckets inmates use to clean.
+But soon following a few minutes after opening, he had success, along with his own cell door swung open.
+But he was not out of the prison because there were still more locked doors ahead.
 He realized he’d just had a couple of minutes left until the guards would return, and so he lost no more time attempting to pick his way through the rest of the corridor doors.
 Now fortunately for him, he managed enough to make it out of this facility.
 However, the terrible news is he was only halfway to independence.
-You see, he was still well inside of the hunt perimeter, which meant any moment the alarm could go off, and he’d nevertheless be caught.
+You see, he was still well inside of the hunt perimeter, which meant any moment the alarm could go off, and he get be caught.

 At 5:45 pm, the guards came back, looking into his cell.
-And this is what they watched.
-Shiratori seems asleep in his futon bed.
+Shiratori seems asleep in his bed.
 However, they did not recognize they were taking a look at something different, some pile of free floorboards under his cover built to deceive them.
 It wasn’t until another morning they eventually discovered the truth, and the alarm was sounded.
 But by then, Shiratori was gone.
 Now he’s escaped.
 That was the beginning.
-Three times later, he had been captured attempting to slip supplies in a hospital.
-And just like he had been in the slammer.
-But this time, for his escape effort, he will get sentenced to life in prison.
+After Some time, he had been captured again by attempting to slip supplies in a hospital.
+And just like he had been in the prison.

 2. Back To The Prison Life